If your garden is looking a little tired, we have the solution. Our easy garden transformations will have things looking better in no time.

 Get creative in your garden, even if you’re short on space.
 We love this decked area with a dramatic wall hanging, cube plant pots and a designer chair.
 Add a good garden music system for relaxing summer days in the garden.

 If you’re a romantic at heart why not make space for a garden swing?
 It can add a sense of drama to a small garden or decking area.
-Wrap flowers and leaves around the sides for a flower-child vibe.

 Want more garden inspiration?
 Check out our garden channel page for images, videos, garden shopping buys and more.
 Don’t miss any of the latest news and features by following us on Twitter and Facebook

 Wrap flowers and leaves around the sides of your swing for a storybook, flower-child vibe.